Sharp says sticking to plans to list Dynabook PC unit in FY2021 | MarketScreener

 Sharp bought https://www.reuters.com/article/us-toshiba-sharp-pc/sharp-to-buy-toshiba-pc-business-issue-1-8-billion-in-new-shares-idUSKCN1J101M Dynabook from Toshiba Corp for $36 million in 2018, marking its return to a market it had quit eight years prior.

-(Reporting by Makiko Yamazaki)
+(Reporting by Makiko Yamazaki; Editing by William Mallard)